-Of course, small repairs can be done in house.
+Of course, small repairs can be done in-house.
 If you or a hired repairman is comfortable enough and knowledgeable about your company’s plumbing system, you can do minor repairs.
 We do not recommend doing any repairs without already having a commercial plumber picked out.
 In the event of an emergency or mistake, you’ll be glad you have one.
 See more characteristics for a trustworthy plumber.

-Like many things regular inspection will keep your commercial plumbing system running smoothly.
+Like many things, a regular inspection will keep your commercial plumbing system running smoothly.
 Sitting down with your plumber and setting up scheduled maintenance dates can ensure that you will never fall behind in maintenance.
 Between your scheduled appointments, you should still be on the lookout for warning signs as well.

-– Slow rains may be something that isn’t a big deal in your office or property, but can be a result of a major clog in your system.
+– Slow rains may be something that isn’t a big deal in your office or property but can be a result of a major clog in your system.

 – Any size leak can cause serious damage and should be treated right away.